 Kelly Lampkin, Principal Consultant at FunMise, LLC enjoys empowering her clients with simplified IT solutions that solve business challenges and improve productivity.
 Kelly has a strong mix of customer service, project management, and technical skills.
 Kelly has a passion for mentoring others, to help them get started and flourish in an information technology and cybersecurity career path.
 As a female in the Information Technology industry, Kelly understands the gender gap in IT (particularly in Cybersecurity) and she is passionate about empowering young girls/women with road maps and the necessary tools to help close that gap.

 Originally from Los Angeles, California, Sunny has lived in San Antonio for the last five years and works as an academic advisor for San Antonio College.
 Sunny’s passion is educational equity and aspires to enter a Ph.D. program in urban education policy.
 As a former AmeriCorps, City Year - SA and a Masters from Dartmouth, Sunny is well equipped to serve our BRP Scholars well with direction and support to complete their educational goals.

 Margot Slosson serves as the Vice President of Business Support for LiftFund Inc., the largest micro and small business lender in the United States.
 The non-profit organization is headquartered in San Antonio, Texas and provides loans and business training to enterprises of all kinds—from startups to established businesses—in thirteen different states.
 Margot is responsible for overseeing and strengthening LiftFund’s commitment to cultivate, support and empower small business success through responsive business advising and training services.
 She is passionate about upholding LiftFund’s promise to deliver a customer experience beyond ‘just a loan.’

 An Investment Consultant for the Portfolio Solutions Group of Charles Schwab.
-Bella is currently working to her CFP, as she has a strong history of working in the financial services industry.
-Strong finance professional skilled in Negotiation, Analytical Skills, Sales, Team Building, and Retirement Planning.
+Bella is currently working to her CFP, as she has a strong history of working in the financial services industry, with skills in Negotiation, Analytical Skills, Sales, Team Building, and Retirement Planning.